-- The assets/deferred outflows of the District exceeded liabilities/deferred inflows as of December 31, 2021 by \$57,565,562 (net position).
-Beginning net position of \$48,800,837 increased by \$8,764,725. - Cash and investments increase to \$24,293,092 in 2021 from \$11,170,191 million in 2020 due to the receipt of \$2.5 million in donations from the Parks Foundation for the construction of the Community Recreation Center (CRC) in 2022.
-In addition, the District issued \$5,500,000 in debt certificates to fund the 2022-2026 Capital Improvement Plan.
-The District also received approximately \$800,000 from the Community Health Board as payment for space in the CRC once completed. - All major governmental funds reported a positive net change to fund balance.
-The General Fund's increase was was due to a decrease in wage expense as a result of under staffing at both full and part time levels.
-Additionally, there were decreases in contractual and materials expenses due to bringing contractual work in-house and using materials/supplies from the previous year from programming that was cancelled/delayed.
+- The assets/deferred outflows of the District exceeded liabilities/deferred inflows as of December 31, 2022 by \$63,719,461 (net position).
+Beginning net position of \$57,565,562 increase by \$6,153,899. - Cash and investments decreased to \$16,330,780 in 2022 from \$24,293,092 million in 2021 due to the expenditure of the funds received for the construction of the Community Recreation Center (CRC). - All major governmental funds reported a positive net change to fund balance, with the exception of the Capital Projects Fund.
+There was a small increase in the General Fund due to a decrease in wage expense as a result of unfilled full-time and part-time positions, decreases in contractual expenses due to bringing work in-house and a decrease in miscellaneous expenses.
+The Capital Projects increase was due to the building of the CRC, the majority of which was completed in 2022.